-Definitions 2.2
+2.2 Definitions

-B (capital letter) Byte, 8bits W (capital letter) Word, 16bits b (lower-case letter) Bit ECC Error Correction Code Calculated ECC ECC that has been calculated during a load or program access Written ECC ECC that has been stored as data in the NAND Flash array or in the BufferRAM BufferRAM On-chip internal buffer consisting of BootRAM and DataRAM BootRAM A 1KB portion of the BufferRAM reserved for Boot Code buffering DataRAM A 4KB portion of the BufferRAM reserved for Data buffering Sector Part of a Page of which 512B is the main data area and 16B is the spare data area.
+B (capital letter) Byte, 8bits W (capital letter) Word, 16bits b (lower-case letter) Bit ECC Error Correction Code Calculated ECC ECC that has been calculated during a load or program access Written ECC ECC that has been stored as data in the NAND Flash array or in the BufferRAM BufferRAM On-chip internal buffer consisting of BootRAM and DataRAM BootRAM A 1KB portion of the BufferRAM reserved for Boot Code buffering DataRAM A 4KB portion of the BufferRAM reserved for Data buffering Sector Part of a Page; 512B for the main data area and 16B for the spare area.
 It is also the minimum Load/Program/Copy-Back Program unit during a 1~4 sector operation is available.
-Data unit Possible data unit to be read from memory to BufferRAM or to be programmed to memory.
-528B of which 512B is in main area and 16B in spare area 1056B of which 1024B is in main area and 32B in spare area 1584B of which 1536B is in main area and 48B in spare area 2112B of which 2048B is in main area and 64B in spare area
+Data unit Possible data unit to be read from memory to BufferRAM or to be programmed to memory of 528B of which 512B is in main area and 16B in spare area 1056B of which 1024B is in main area and 32B in spare area 1584B of which 1536B is in main area and 48B in spare area 2112B of which 2048B is in main area and 64B in spare area